thomasporter522/incremental-statics-artifact/overview.md

 ```
 python3 -m http.server 8000 --directory out/
 ```

+#### Trouble Shooting: OOM

+The above step by step instruction require ~21GB of memory.

+On a machine with not enough memory, the script will fail or thrash on the command `make eval`.

+If that occurs, one can run the program on a smaller input, by replacing the function invocation "overlapping_mergesort(0, 100)" in workbench/evaleval.re, to "overlapping_mergesort(0, 50)", and rebuiding docker/rerunning image.

+This smaller experiment require 5GB of memory.

+Note that due to a smaller input size, the above experiment has a smaller yet still impressive arithmean of 121x.

+If the machine have less than 5GB of memory, a even smaller input can be tried, by further reducing the number "50".

 ### Mechanization

 - [Core/Core](./mechanization/Core/Core.agda) contains the syntax of MALC and Incremental MALC, as well as the context lookup judgment.